The Relaxed Wife: Background

 The closing credits state, "PRODUCED IN PRINCETON BY A RELAXED ORGANIZATION", followed by the credit "On Film Inc" and a third credit indicating "A Public Service Presentation of J. B. Roerig and Company / If you have tension problems discuss them with your doctor".
-In 1957, at the time of this film's production, Pfizer Pharmaceuticals was marketing a hydroxyzine prescription drug which had been given the brand name "Atarax".
+In 1957, at the time of this film's production, Pfizer Pharmaceuticals was marketing a hydroxyzine prescription drug, which had been given the brand name "Atarax".

+The film's avant-garde sensibility, a bit unusual for a sponsored film, is characteristic of On Film's productions.
+"Set pieces like a laboratory with human hands rising from the middle of the table add to the fantastical atmosphere," notes one scholar.
+"Through the thirteen-minute runtime, Ward et al. deploy similarly fanciful imagery in order to connote a form of mental interiority."

-This short, along with many others considered to be time-capsule chronicles of their period, has been frequently classified as camp and shown as filler within Turner Classic Movies' Saturday night–Sunday morning film showcase series, TCM Underground.
+This short, along with many others considered to be time-capsule chronicles of their period, has been frequently classified as camp and shown as filler within Turner Classic Movies' Saturday night-Sunday morning film showcase series, TCM Underground.
+While on the surface The Relaxed Wife seems to offer a portrait of traditional midcentury gender roles and compliant participation in capitalist, consumerist culture, it has also been argued that the film's "taste for the surreal suggests that all the things we are told to take very, very seriously—work, family stressors, productivity, money, the news—are best understood through a lens of humor and bemusement."